 Aside from the addictive effects for beneficiaries, opioid abuse costs Medicare and Medicaid millions in unnecessary costs.
 Those funds could be used for medically necessary drugs and treatments, instead of for supporting addictions.
 Without opioid addictions, Medicaid and Medicare would be able to lower their budgets.

 Earlier this year, CMS released a document that outlines their progress in solving this problem.
-Through careful monitoring, they were able to detect when seniors filled prescriptions at multiple pharmacies and prevent doctors from prescribing more.
+Through careful monitoring, they were able to detect when seniors and Medicare beneficiaries filled prescriptions at multiple pharmacies and prevent doctors from prescribing more.
 From 2011 to 2016, there was a 61% decrease in opioid abuse within the Medicare beneficiary community – but there is still a lot of work to do.